Trump blasts Mueller as 'highly conflicted,' calls impeachment a 'dirty, filthy, disgusting word'

 MUELLER SAYS CHARGING TRUMP WITH A CRIME WAS 'NOT AN OPTION' IN RUSSIA PROBE, IN FIRST PUBLIC REMARKS

-The president, in his tweet, also seemed to acknowledge that Russia helped him "get elected" through their interference in the 2016 election, though said he "had nothing to do" with it.
+The president, in his tweet said that Russia helped him "get elected" through their interference in the 2016 election, though said he "had nothing to do" with it.
 Mueller said Wednesday "there were multiple, systematic efforts to interfere in our election," but said there was "insufficient evidence to charge a broader conspiracy" involving the Trump campaign.
+Later Thursday morning, the president clarified his tweet, by stating that Russia did not help him win the election.

 “Russia, Russia, Russia!
 That’s all you heard at the beginning of this Witch Hunt Hoax...And now Russia has disappeared because I had nothing to do with Russia helping me to get elected.
 It was a crime that didn’t exist,” Trump continued.
 “So now the Dems and their partner, the Fake News Media say he fought back against this phony crime that didn’t exist, this horrendous false acquisition, and he shouldn’t fight back, he should just sit back and take it.
 Could this be Obstruction?
 No, Mueller didn’t find Obstruction either.
 Presidential Harassment!”